Novaline-product-dev/Blender/Utilities/wiki_sim/Readme.md

  python wikiextractor/WikiExtractor.py -o wiki_html --no-templates enwiki-latest-pages-articles.xml.bz2
  ```
  This takes a _long time_.
 This will make a folder called `wiki_html` and inside will be many folders, with names starting with `AA` and `AB` and so forth.
 Those folders have the text of Wikipedia articles in an HTML-like format.

-3. Use `filename_list_generator.py`.
-This simply runs through the folders and creates a list of the filenames so the next script can read them.

-4. Run `wiki_query_prep.py`, which will create a dictionary, a corpus, a model, and an index.
+3. Run `wiki_query_prep.py`, which will create a dictionary, a corpus, a model, and an index.
 This will take several days.

-5. Run `wiki_query.py`, but change `query_term` to whatever you want.
+4. Run `wiki_query.py`, but change `query_term` to whatever you want.